hectorcorrea/solr-for-newbies/tutorial.md

 ### Customizing the author fields
-Right now we have two separate fields for author information (`author_txt_en` for the main author and `authorsOther_txts_en` for additional authors) which means that if we want to find books by a particular author we have to issue a query against two separate fields: `author_txt_en:"Sarah" OR authorsOther_txts_en:"Sarah"`
+Right now we have two separate fields for author information (`author_txt_en` for the main author and `authors_other_txts_en` for additional authors) which means that if we want to find books by a particular author we have to issue a query against two separate fields: `author_txt_en:"Sarah" OR authors_other_txts_en:"Sarah"`

 Let's use a `copy-field` directive to have Solr automatically combine the main author and additional authors into a new field.
-Notice that the new field `authorsAll_txts_en` matches the `dynamicField` directive that we just created, meaning that it will be indexed as `text_en` multi-valued.
+Notice that the new field `authors_all_txts_en` matches the `dynamicField` directive that we just created, meaning that it will be indexed as `text_en` multi-valued.

 ```
 $ curl -X POST -H 'Content-type:application/json' --data-binary '{
   "add-copy-field":[
     {
       "source":"author_txt_en",
-      "dest":[ "authorsAll_txts_en" ]
+      "dest":[ "authors_all_txts_en" ]
     },
     {
-      "source":"authorsOther_txts_en",
+      "source":"authors_other_txts_en",
-      "dest":[ "authorsAll_txts_en" ]
+      "dest":[ "authors_all_txts_en" ]
     }
   ]
 }' http://localhost:8983/solr/bibdata/schema